leeif/pluto/README.md

 ## Getting started

-The [Installation docs](https://github.com/MuShare/pluto/blob/master/docs/installation.md) have a guide on how to install Pluto via Docker images, Kubernetes or from source.
+The [Installation doc](https://github.com/MuShare/pluto/blob/master/docs/installation.md) have a guide on how to install Pluto via Docker images, Kubernetes or from source.

 ### Documents

-All documents can be find in [/docs](https://github.com/MuShare/pluto/blob/master/docs)
+All documents can be found in [/docs](https://github.com/MuShare/pluto/blob/master/docs)

 Here are some helpful documents for reading.